CPAN-Security/security.metacpan.org/sbom/README.md

 ```

-# SBOM::Roles

-In a supply chain, we can expect to meet many people filling distinct roles.
-Here is a list of them, where we try to distinguish clearly between the different roles.
-Any given person can be expected to have one or more roles, and switch between them as needed.
-Common for all roles, is that they have some need for SBOM documents - either to ensure they are correct (create, update), passed on (distribute) or ensure that they match the accompanying software (verify).

 ## Owner

 Has the legal owership rights for the dist (e.g a business, or the author).
 May decide the name of the project, or other parameters for (or on behalf of) the Author.